 You may have noticed the unique masthead that tops page one of The Ferndale Enterprise.
 It was drawn in 1998 by Ferndale’s “resident” artist, Jack Mays.
-Shortly thereafter, Mays began a weekly feature in the paper . . .
-Jack’s Corner.
-Some call Jack’s unique renderings “cartoons” . . . others refer to them as sharp political commentaries on the latest news items in Ferndale.
-However you describe them, the drawings found each week on the bottom of page two always encourage discussion, review, a few chuckles and sometimes a whole lot of head scratching.
-Over the course of the years, Jack has drawn more than 400 Ferndalers and vows he’ll eventually draw each one of the town’s citizens.
-Being featured in “Jack’s Corner” for some is an honor, for others . . . well, let’s just say Jack is still well-loved and admired around town.
+Shortly thereafter, Mays began a weekly feature in the paper called “Jack’s Corner.”
+Some called Jack’s renderings cartoons.
+Others saw them as sharp political commentaries on the latest news in Ferndale.
+However you described them, his drawings each week on the bottom of page two encouraged discussion, review, chuckles and sometimes head-scratching.
+Over the years, Jack drew more than 500 cartoons depicting more than 400 Ferndalers, and he vowed he would eventually draw each one of the town’s citizens.
+Being featured in “Jack’s Corner” for some was an honor.
+For others . . . well, let’s just say Jack was still well-loved and admired around town.

 Jack in the news

 Rare show of two decades’ worth of unseen Ferndale drawings to kick off Amaysing Grace Foundation (The Ferndale Enterprise, December 2006)

 ‘One More Line’: Jack Mays — capturing life on paper and on film (The North Coast Journal, October 2009)